nepenth/knowledge-base/README.md

 ### Devops <a name="devops"></a>
-The Devops category provides guidance on practices and tools that bridge software development and operations, including continuous integration and delivery, infrastructure as code, containerization, and monitoring.
-This category covers a range of subtopics, from cloud platforms and orchestration to logging and containerization, to help teams improve collaboration and efficiency in delivering software systems.
+The Devops category provides guidance on streamlining development and operations processes through topics such as continuous integration and delivery, infrastructure as code, containerization, and monitoring.
+This category covers a range of subtopics, including cloud platforms, orchestration, and logging, to help teams improve collaboration and efficiency.
 *Subcategories: Ci Cd, Ci Cd, Infrastructure As Code, Containerization, Monitoring, Cloud Platforms, Cloud Platforms, Containerization, Infrastructure As Code, Logging, Monitoring, Orchestration*
 *Items: 10*